ProgramComputer/ReplicateETFSheets/README.md

 ## Steps
 1. Move spreadsheets to Google Drive and convert to Google Sheets
-1. Copy Scripts to Apps Script Project in Google
+2. Copy Scripts to Apps Script Project in Google
+3. Add Google Sheets Service to Apps Script Project and assign identifier "Sheets"
+4. Assign the scripts - "setup" to "setup"  and "orders" to "Submit Orders" in "Create New Orders" sheet; "updateFills":"Refresh Sheet" in "View Order Fills" sheet,"updateSheet":"Refresh Sheet" in "Account & Portfolio" sheet
-3. Enter Alpaca API keys in Account & Portfolio sheet and enter a .csv or .xlsv file link of the ETF holdings
+5. Enter Alpaca API keys in Account & Portfolio sheet and enter a .csv or .xlsv file link of the ETF holdings
-4. Run Setup
+6. Run Setup
-5. Try other functions
+7. Try other functions
 ## Contributions
 are welcome